 By creating an environment of safety where clients can feel heard, understood, and accepted, Fresh Aire offers a sanctuary for examining, healing, and moving through distress and pain.
 In this safe environment, clients are encouraged to recognize that distress in their lives doesn’t have to be avoided or eliminated.
 Rather, distress can be an invitation for personal and relational growth as well as spiritual renewal and transformation.

-Samaritan Centers are accredited by the Samaritan Institute.
-There are currently 471 centers in 30 states (336 cities) and Japan.
-Accredited Centers must meet Samaritan Institute standards for its organization, management, and clinical practices.
+Samaritan Centers are accredited by the Solihten Institute.
+Solihten Institute serves more than 40 Centers in over 200 offices that help nearly 50,000 children, teens, men, women, and veterans every year.
+Accredited Centers must meet Solihten Institute standards for its organization, management, and clinical practices.
 These standards are nationally recognized by the American Medical Association, American Association of Pastoral Counselors, President’s Commission on Mental Health, and the denominational offices of many religions.
 Each Center is accountable to a local board of directors made up of community leaders representing supporting congregations.
 Samaritan Centers endorse the belief that mind, body and spirit are interrelated and that wholeness includes community involvement.
 Counselors are trained to help counselees build upon their own religious and spiritual strengths.
 They work within the context of the counselee’s belief system, and do not impose their own theology on clients.